How to Help Someone With Drug Addiction: 10 Ways to Support Them

 9. Celebrate Progress

 Recovery is a slow-moving process.
 There won’t be any overnight cures or fast-tracks to sobriety.
 Instead, there will be small, gradual changes.
-These changes can get overlooked when full recovery is the goal, so be sure to celebrate any progress made towards the end goal.
+These changes can get overlooked when full recovery is the goal, so be sure to celebrate any progress made towards the end goal – no matter how small.

 10. Get Professional Help

-While it should ultimately be their decision to get help, you should encourage them to seek it out and address how meeting with a drug abuse expert may be able to help them with both mental health and addiction.
+While it should ultimately be their decision to get help, you should encourage your loved one to seek out professional help.
+An addiction medicine provider may be able to treat their addiction and mental health, if appropriate.
 You may be met with excuses or total denial, so you should expect that possibility.
 Be persistent, but remain loving, and don’t make them feel ashamed or guilty for their addiction.

-You can get help from drug abuse professionals directly at the Virginia Center for Addiction Medicine.
+You can get help from drug abuse professionals directly at the Master Center for Addiction Medicine.
 Call us today to speak with an expert.

 What to Avoid When Helping Someone With Drug Addiction

-Just as certain things can help someone’s recovery, some things can hinder the progress or cause relapse.
-When you are speaking with and supporting your loved one through drug abuse treatment, try to avoid the following:
+Just as certain things can help someone’s recovery, some things can hinder progress or trigger a relapse.
+When you are speaking with and supporting your loved one through addiction treatment, try to avoid the following:

 - Emotional Appeals